MN Firearms Safety - Chaska and Mound

 Ricky Booth-Primary Instructor-Ricky began as a Student Instructor at an early age of 15 and assisted Bob and Don by running videos and generally being available for any assistance they needed.
 Upon turning 18, Ricky immediately became certified and has taken on an extensive part of classroom instruction.
 Ricky recently recieved a five year recognition from the DNR as an Instructor.
 Ricky also is the primary instructor at the Mound class.

-Adam Eickhoff-Greenhorn Instructor-Surprisingly, Adam is also a former student of our class.
-He, Jared and Ricky have been friends for many years, so it was only natural that Adam join in as a certified Instructor.
-As with Jared, Adam will also be making appearances in the classroom and on Range Day for both the Chaska and Mound classes.
+Adam Eickhoff-Forkhorn Instructor-Adam is a former student of our class.
+He and Ricky have been friends for many years, so it was only natural that Adam join in as a Certified Instructor.
+Adam joined our group at the start of the 2017 season and will be a regular instructor at the Chaska class, and for Range Day for both the Chaska and Mound classes.

 Our course is administered by the Minnesota DNR and is intended to educate students on the safe and responsible handling of firearms.
 Our primary focus is for each student to learn the skills to be safe and responsible when handling firearms and to understand the proper behavior that will promote a positive hunter image.
 Upon successful completion of the course, students are certified by the MN DNR.
 Certification gives the student the privilege to legally game hunt.